Mega user guide

 |---|---|---|---|---|

-After data acquisition, you need to create mapping tasks to upload collected data to the EasyAR Developer Center.
+After data acquisition is complete, you need to create mapping tasks to upload the collected data to the EasyAR developer center.
 The Mega cloud mapping system will automatically process and build the Mega Block map.

-Different acquisition solutions correspond to different mapping task types:
+Different acquisition solutions correspond to different types of mapping tasks:

-After mapping completion, you can review the results:
+After mapping is complete, you can view the mapping results:

 Tip